O’Dea retires from straightening out Suffolk

 O’Dea helped patients with low back pain, mid back pain, sciatica, headaches and acupuncture.
 He did his best to keep patients from needing surgery by catching and fixing problems before they worsened.

 Before coming to Suffolk, O’Dea practiced at Wright Chiropractic Clinic in Norfolk for three years.
 There, he had patients asking him to come to Suffolk.
-That is when he opened Compass Physical Therapy and Chiropractic at 416 Market St.
+That is when he opened his own practice in Suffolk at 416 Market St.

 “There was a gap of around eight years where Suffolk didn’t have a chiropractor,” said O’Dea.
 “In August of 1982, I had my first patient at my location on Market Street and was there ever since.”